projectdiscovery/interactsh/README.md

 A number of needed flags are configured automatically to run interactsh server with default settings.
 For example, the `hostmaster` flag with a valid email address such as `admin@domain.com` and the `ip` and `listen-ip` flags with the public IP address of the VPS.

-A hosted instance of **interactsh-server** used as default with interactsh-client is available at https://interactsh.com
+A hosted instance of **interactsh-server** which is used as default with interactsh-client is available at https://interactsh.com

 </td>
 </table>